Charlieppy2/hk-urban-butterfly-bird-id/README.md

 3. **GPU Acceleration**: Training model recommended to use GPU acceleration (Google Colab recommended)
 4. **Disk Space**: Ensure sufficient disk space for dataset and model storage (model ~19MB)
 5. **Browser Compatibility**: Recommended to use latest versions of Chrome, Firefox, or Edge
-6. **Port Conflicts**: If ports 5000 or 3000 are already in use, stop the conflicting services or change ports in configuration
+6. **Port Conflicts**: If ports 5001 (backend) or 3000 (frontend) are already in use, stop the conflicting services or change ports in configuration
 7. **Windows PowerShell**: Use `;` instead of `&&` for chaining commands in PowerShell
 8. **Keep Terminals Open**: Both backend and frontend services must remain running - keep terminal windows open